michaelbertoni/michaelbertoni.fr/_pages/about.md

 ### Contact me

 You can reach me on Twitter or LinkedIn !
-See the icons at the bottom of the page.
+See the icons at the left side of the page.